intellimouseftw/python-mlalgorithms/README.md

-## Python Machine Learning Algorithms
+# Python Machine Learning Algorithms

-INTRODUCTION
+Introduction
 ------------
 This is a personal project to create rigorous codes that run machine learning algorithms on Python3, coded solely using numpy and pandas.